mo-hanxuan/MagicPBC/README.md

 # magicPBC

+This project can automatically generate periodic boundary conditions (PBCs) more robustly and much quicker.
+It can deal with non-rectangle (non-cuboid) shape, and enormously accelerate node-matching process.
+It fits well for .inp file-format in Abaqus at present, and can be modified to fit other softwares or output data with your specific demands in the later versions.
+If you apply this project to you papers or your codes, please cite this reference: [https://github.com/mo-hanxuan/MagicPBC](https://github.com/mo-hanxuan/MagicPBC), thanks for your supports.

 <img src="README.assets/image-20220508153130403.png" alt="image-20220508153130403" style="zoom:67%;" />

 > Fig. 1 periodic boundary condition (PBC) acts on opposite sides of surface